Michelle Aries Zephier

 What do you attribute your success to?

-My children.
+My children and my family support.
 I came from domestic violence for about 10 years with 6 kids, and we started on welfare and food stamps.
-From the minute I got my first job with the Hualapai Tribe till now, we own our own house, everybody has their own room, and I have 3 in college.
+From the minute I got my first job with the Hualapai Tribe till now, we own our own house and I have 3 in college.
 My children are the reason I kept going and the reason I've been able to achieve what I have.
 Everything I've done has been for them.

 What’s the best career advice you’ve ever received?

-You have education, you better just get up and wake up.
-There was only one person that actually believed in me that I could do what I'm doing when I was a single parent of 6 kids.
-A lot of people thought I'd be on welfare for the rest of my life, but this one lady told me I had education and I needed to wake up.
-To this day, she's one of my greatest friends.
-That advice changed my life and helped me realize I was capable of doing this on my own.
+There was only one person, my mother that actually believed in me that I could do what I'm doing when I was a single parent of 6 kids.
+A lot of people thought I'd be on welfare for the rest of my life, but my mother told me I had education and need to use it to better my life for myself and my children.
+To this day, she's one of my greatest teacher.
+That advice changed my life and helped me realize I was capable of doing this on my own and able to better the life of myself and my children.

 What values are most important to you in your work and personal life?

 Being there for my people in my community is what matters most to me.
-The job that I enjoy doing is being there for my people - I help them get new houses, new land, and I coordinate the housing improvement program that helps elderly, handicapped, and disabled people.
-We actually build them houses so they can live in it without paying rent, and we give them the land.
-I'm very proud and very privileged that the people picked me to be on the Tribal Council.
-Feeding people is my way of love - I love to cook for my family.
+The job that I enjoy doing is being there for my people - I'm able to help them get new houses, new homesites, and I coordinate the Housing Improvement Program that helps elderly, handicapped, low-income and disabled people.
+We actually build or renovate there houses so they can live in a better environment, and we help them to get land leases for the land.
+I'm very proud and very privileged that the people vote me to be on the Tribal Council.
+Feeding people is my way of love - I love to cook for my family and friends.
 I think it's really important to share my story so people know that going from welfare to success is possible.
+Everything is possible if you work hard and never stop believing in yourself always stop and help the next person up.